Brandywine Museum of Art

 The Brandywine Museum of Art is a museum of regional and American art located on U.S. Route 1 in Chadds Ford, Pennsylvania on the banks of the Brandywine Creek.
 The museum showcases the work of Andrew Wyeth, a major American realist painter, and his family: his father N.C.
 Wyeth, illustrator of many children's classics; his sister Ann Wyeth McCoy, a composer and painter; and his son Jamie Wyeth, a contemporary American realist painter.

 History

 The museum is a program of the Brandywine Conservancy & Museum of Art.
 It opened in 1971 through the efforts of "Frolic" Weymouth, who also served on its board.

 In September 2021, the museum's lower level was flooded due to the remnants of Hurricane Ida with mechanical systems, lecture rooms, classrooms and office spaces damaged and estimates around $6 million.
 The museum still opened for the holiday season in limited capacity later in the year.

 Location

 The museum, sometimes referred to as the Wyeth Museum, is housed in a converted nineteenth-century mill overlooking the banks of the Brandywine Creek.
-The glass-wall lobby overlooks the river and countryside that inspired the Brandywine School earlier in the early 20th century.
+The glass-walled lobby overlooks the river and countryside that inspired the Brandywine School earlier in the early 20th century.